bruvellu/3d-tutorial/3d-tutorial.md

 ![](media/14-bdv-interface.png)

 Getting familiar with the BigDataViewer is an essential skill for navigating large 3D datasets.
 It’ll also be important for the multiview registration pipeline.
 So, take the time to learn the basic commands and shortcuts.
 It is nicely intuitive.
-The [BigDataViewer’s page](https://imagej.net/plugins/bdv/) on the [ImageJ Docs](https://imagej.net) has the official documentation and you can also go to `Help` > `Show Help` for an up-to-date overview.
+The [BigDataViewer’s page](https://imagej.net/plugins/bdv/) on the [ImageJ Docs](https://imagej.net) has the official documentation and we can also go to `Help` > `Show Help` for an up-to-date overview.

 Some of the movements to try: